maquila/Bitcoin_Song/README.md

 The song should be both positive and uplifting.
 Let’s talk about the benefits of having a decentralized currency.

 The song will have three 16 bar verses with a chorus after each verse.
-As of right now I’m basing the song of this rhythm and tempo https://www.youtube.com/watch?v=ev0iaiZP58g.
+As of right now I’m basing the song off the rhythm and tempo of this intrumental https://www.youtube.com/watch?v=ev0iaiZP58g.

 Every line should be equal to a half-bar.
 That makes two lines a bar.
 So 1 verse will be 32 lines.

+I'm hoping we can come up with a minimum of 4 bars for the chorus.
+Anything less may be to repetitive.

 The Final song will have an instrumental created specifically for it.
 Tony Satori will be recording the song in a professional studio.